 Clocking in at 12 pounds, this rear-facing car seat accommodates babies 4-35 pounds.
 It has a shell lined with energy-absorbing foam to minimize front and side impact, and LATCH installation.
 The head pad is removable and the canopy is spacious.
 NHTSA ease of use rating: 5 stars.

 This rear-facing car seat fits infant 4-32 pounds and it weighs just nine pounds, without the infant insert.
 It has seven recline positions, is installed via the Rigid-LATCH system, and has superior side impact protection thanks to its energy-absorbing shell lined with EPP foam.
-NHTSA ease of use rating: Not available.
+NHTSA ease of use rating: 4 stars.

 This 8-pound rear-facing car seat takes seconds to install, and is made without the use of any fire retardants.
 It fits babies 4-35 pounds, has three harness height positions, an infant insert that is removable and washable, and a sun-blocking dream drape.
 This car seat is installed via the brand's proprietary system, which alerts you when it's in place.
 NHTSA ease of use rating: 4 stars.